ophub/amlogic-s9xxx-openwrt/documents/README.md

 ### 7.3 Download from Third Party

-In the .github/workflows/build-openwrt-system-image.yml file, we have the option to upload to a third party turned off by default.
-If you need it, change false to true, and it will upload to the third party the next time the compilation is complete.
-The URL of the third party can be seen in the log of the firmware compilation process, and it can also be output to the compilation information.
+In the .github/workflows/build-openwrt-system-image.yml file, uploading to third-party platforms is disabled by default.
+To enable it, change `false` to `true`, and the firmware will be uploaded to the third party after the next compilation.
+The third-party URL can be found in the compilation process logs or output to the compilation information.

 ```yaml
 UPLOAD_COWTRANSFER: false
 UPLOAD_WETRANSFER: false
 ```

-The support for uploading to third parties comes from https://github.com/Mikubill/transfer.
-If you need, you can add more third-party support according to his instructions (control your creativity, don't waste too many free resources).
+The third-party upload support comes from https://github.com/Mikubill/transfer.
+If needed, you can add more third-party support according to the documentation (please use free resources responsibly).
 The illustration is as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/109418921-b5e45f80-7a05-11eb-80ba-02edb0698270.jpg width="300" />